 dft_functional.
 Options are

 scan0(SCAN0) (Note: in order to use HSE or SCAN0 functional, LIBXC is required).
-Note also that only HSE has been tested while other hybrid functionals have NOT been fully tested yet, and the maximum parallel cpus for running exx is Nx(N+1)/2, with N being the number of atoms.
-And forces for hybrid functionals are not supported yet.
+Note also that only HSE has been tested while other hybrid functionals have NOT been fully tested yet, and the maximum parallel cpus for running exx is N^4, with N being the number of atoms.

 More information on the hybrid functional can be found from the section Exact Exchange in the list of input variables for more information.

 An example HSE calculation is provided in this directory.
 Apart from the input files (

 KPT), we further provide two files: running_scf.log_ref and log_ref, which contains reference for running_scf.log and standard output from the program, respectively.

 Conventional functionals, e.g., L(S)DA and GGAs, encounter failures in strongly correlated systems, usually characterized by partially filled d/f shells.
 These include transition metals ™ and their oxides, rare-earth compounds, and actinides, to name a few, where L(S)DA/GGAs typically yield quantitatively or even qualitatively wrong results.
 To address this failure, an efficient and successful method named DFT+U, which inherits the efficiency of L(S)DA/GGA but gains the strength of the Hubbard model in describing the physics of strongly correlatedsystems, has been developed.